-The three of us worked like a relay race.
+The three of us were a motley crew.
+Frank and Brad didn't have engineering degrees and I was a poli sci major.
 Frank started at 6 a.m. and was gone by noon.
-The LAN engineer, who we called “Henry”, had a day job and could only work from 7 p.m. to midnight.
+Brad kept his day job and could only work from 7 p.m. to midnight.
 I shuttled back and forth between the two, encouraging, pushing, prodding, begging and occasionally being useful.

-Henry's part was by far the most challenging—there were no chip sets for anything—and there were times that brought him to the brink, where he worried out loud that he might not come through.
-Each time, I’d race to his house to learn more and Henry would launch into a stream of analogies where bits of data became water and buckets or buses and trains, where a lay person with a good head might take a stab at things.
-We’d bat around thoughts until the answer sparked in Henry's mind and those moments were ecstasy.
+Brad's part was extremely challenging.
+Chip sets didn't exist and there were times when he was so hung up on a problem, that it seemed he might throw in the towel.
+Each time, I’d race to his house to learn more and Brad would launch into a stream of metaphors where packets of data became water and buckets or cars and buses, where a layperson with a good head might take a stab at things.
+We’d bat around thoughts until the answer sparked in Brad's mind and those moments were ecstasy.

-R&D was on a shoestring, so Frank snuck in back doors at M/A Com to use test equipment we couldn't afford.
-Boston University was helpful as well, allowing us to test across their network on weekends, which solved the problem of test equipment not being able to generate random data.
-I conducted the tests, communicating results to Henry, who couldn't be seen with us without risking that his employer might sue for design rights to our "EtherWave Transceiver".
+We couldn't afford RF test equipment, so Frank snuck in back doors at M/A Com where he still had friends.
+Boston University helped as well, letting us test across their network on weekends.
+That was essential, because test equipment couldn't generate random data.
+I ran the tests, communicating results to Brad, who couldn't be seen without risk that his employer might go after design rights to my "EtherWave Transceiver".

-Remarkably, nine months into development, we had our first EtherWave prototypes and not a moment too soon for a beta test I arranged at Mass General Hospital.
+Remarkably, we stayed on course and nine months into development, we had our first EtherWave Transceiver prototypes and not a moment too soon for a beta test at Mass General Hospital.
 I invited IT managers from Harvard and Boston University to witness the test, along with Laura DiDio, a reporter from Network World.
-Laura's been a friend ever since, and we laugh when I remind her what she told me on the day of our test.
-She was the only one who wasn't nervous and it was because, as she said, if we failed, she would still have a good story.
+She was the only one who wasn't nervous, because, as she said, even if we failed, she'd still have a good story.

-The radios for our test came from International Microwave, who was still burning them in on the eve of our demo.
-Afraid for them to be shipped, I drove them back to Boston and carried them like eggs.
+Our radios came modified per our design, by International Microwave, a small Connecticut firm that was still burning them in on the eve of our demo.
+Afraid of what could happen in shipment, I drove them back to Boston, carrying them like eggs.